 \subsection{$\alpha$-diversity and asymptotic distribution of $R_n$}

 The random variable $T_{\alpha,\theta}$ in Theorem \ref{th:1} plays a key role in the Pitman--Yor process, in particular for its link with the {\it $\alpha$-diversity} of the process.
 The $\alpha$-diversity is defined as the almost sure limit of $n^{-\alpha}K_n$ where $K_n$ denotes the (random) number of unique values in the first $n$ terms of an exchangeable sequence from $P$ in \eqref{eq:discrete}.
-According to Theorem 3.8 in \citet{Pit:06}, $n^{-\alpha}K_n\sim_{a.s.}(T_{\alpha,\theta})^{-\alpha}$, in particular, for $\theta=0$, $T_\alpha^{-\alpha}$ has a Mittag-Leffler distribution with $p$-th moments $\Gamma(p+1)/\Gamma(p\alpha+1)$, $p>-1$.
+According to Theorem 3.8 in \citet{Pit:06}, $n^{-\alpha}K_n\sim_{a.s.}(T_{\alpha,\theta})^{-\alpha}$, in particular, for $\theta=0$, $T_\alpha^{-\alpha}$ has a Mittag-Leffler distribution with $p$-th moment $\Gamma(p+1)/\Gamma(p\alpha+1)$, $p>-1$.
 According to \citet[Lemma 3.11, eqn (3.36)]{Pit:06}, the asymptotic distribution of the truncation error $R_n$ can be derived from that of $K_n$ to get $R_n\sim_{a.s.} \alpha (T_{\alpha,\theta})^{-1} \,n^{1-1/\alpha}$ as $n\to\infty$.
 The proof relies on Kingman's representation of random partitions \citep{Kin:78} together with techniques set forth by \citet{Gne:Han:Pit:07}.
 In the proof of Theorem \ref{th:1} the asymptotic distribution of $T_n=-\log R_n$ is a direct consequence of the above by an application of the continuous mapping theorem.

 When $\theta=0$ it is possible to give an interpretation of the asymptotic distribution of $R_n$ in terms of the jumps of a stable subordinator.
 In this case the weights of $P$ can be represented as the renormalized jumps of a stable subordinator, with $T_\alpha$ denoting the total mass.
-Denote the jumps as $(J_i)_{i\geq 1}$ in decreasing order and $(\tilde J_i)_{i\geq 1}$ when in size-biased order,
+Denote the (unormalized) jumps as $(J_i)_{i\geq 1}$ in decreasing order and as $(\tilde J_i)_{i\geq 1}$ when in size-biased order,

-By the asymptotic distribution of $R_n$ $n^{1/\alpha-1} \sum_{i>n} \tilde J_i\to_{a.s.} \alpha$ as $n\to\infty$, that is, the small jumps of the stable subordinator (in size-biased random order), interpreted as the \comillas{dust}, once properly renormalized, converge to the \comillas{proportion} $\alpha$, in the same vein as the number of singletons is asymptotically a $\alpha$ proportion of the number of groups in a sample of size $n$, see Lemma 3.11, eqn (3.39), of \citet{Pit:06}.
+By the asymptotic distribution of $R_n$, $n^{1/\alpha-1} \sum_{i>n} \tilde J_i\to_{a.s.} \alpha$ as $n\to\infty$.
+That is, once properly scaled, the small jumps of the stable subordinator (in size-biased random order), interpreted as the \comillas{dust}, converge to the \comillas{proportion} $\alpha$.
+This is reminiscent to the number of singletons which is asymptotically $(n\to\infty)$ a $\alpha$ proportion of the number of groups in a sample of size $n$, see Lemma 3.11, eqn (3.39), of \citet{Pit:06}.